pabrojast/ckanext-schemingdcat/README.md

-# ckanext-facet_scheming
+# ckanext-facet-scheming

-`ckanext-facet_scheming` provides functions and templates that have been specially developed to extend the search functionality in CKAN for custom schemas.
+`ckanext-facet-scheming` provides functions and templates that have been specially developed to extend the search functionality in CKAN for custom schemas.
 It uses the fields defined in a scheming file to provide a set of tools to use these fields for scheming, and a way to include icons in their labels when displaying them.

 ![image](https://user-images.githubusercontent.com/96422458/235639244-4c2fc026-efec-460c-9800-62d2b5668b4a.png)